The Best Life-Changing Books to Read

 Feel The Fear And Do It Anyway: Susan Jeffers (272 Pages)

 I first read this book over 12 years ago, yet while looking through my reading list for this article I knew I had to include it in this list.
 I love books that tell you what they are by their title alone, and this is no exception.

 In Sapiens, Harari spans the length of human history, looking into everything from how homo sapiens beat out five other human species that were on the planet at the same time as us, 100,000 years ago, to how we moved from foraging communities to becoming the citizens of great kingdoms and cities.

 Man’s Search for Meaning: Viktor E. Frankl (192 Pages)

 After surviving Nazi death camps, Viktor Frankl went on to write Man’s Search for Meaning, a memoir that “argues that we cannot avoid suffering but we can choose how to cope with it, find meaning in it, and move forward with renewed purpose.”

 I hope you enjoyed this list of the best life-changing books to read.
-Even if you pick just five books off this list to read right away, this should keep you busy for some time into the future!
+Even if you pick just five books off this list to read right away, this should keep you busy for some time!

 If you’re interested in hearing more from me, or you would like to get a notification whenever I add new books to this list, be sure to subscribe to my free email newsletter.
 If you enjoyed this article, please share it on social media, link to it from your website, or bookmark it so you can come back to it often. ∎